torava/pim-tool/README.md

 # PIM Tool

 An application for viewing diary files exported from [Fineli](https://fineli.fi/), the national Food Composition Database in Finland.
-Supports [PIM API](https://github.com/torava/pim-api) to view product information such as prices and environmental footprints in addition to ingredients with coloring based on recommendations.
+Supports [PIM API](https://github.com/torava/pim-api) to view product information such as prices and environmental footprints in addition to nutrient values with coloring based on recommendations.

 ## Try out